schmidtp0740/coffeebucks/README.md

 ## Use Cases

-- customer go to front end website
+- customer goes to front end website
 - customer orders a drink
-- payment received and custome is rewarded with coffeebucks tokens
+- payment received and customer is rewarded with coffeebucks tokens
-- customer can redeem coffeebucks tokens to order
+- customer can redeem coffeebucks tokens to order mode drinks